 “At interview, we’ve stopped putting candidates behind a desk and asking them to write code on a whiteboard.
 Instead we get them to work with our team on realistic scenarios - we get them asking questions to see if it’s a good match.
 It’s not just them proving themselves to us, it’s us proving ourselves to them.”

-The result has been an overhaul in junior development intake, with a focus on stripping away old biases and judging candidates on pure ability.
+The result has been an overhaul in tech talent intake, with a focus on stripping away old biases and judging candidates on pure ability.

 “There are so many people who, on paper, don’t seem like the right fit - but get them into the company, get them working on a problem, and they can completely surprise you.
 The results have been outstanding.”